 This soup was made for Monday.
 Monday gets a bad rap sometimes but think about it, if there wasn’t a Monday, then Friday wouldn’t be so special.
 Monday is taking one for the team.
 And if Monday wasn’t a thing, would Tuesday be the new Monday?
-This is too much for today…..
+This is too much for today.

-Why is this Lentil and Kale Soup So Good?
+Why We Love Spicy Lentil Kale Soup

-- Firstly, it tastes DELICIOUS!
+- Firstly, it tastes delicious!

-- It’s made in ONE POT for easy clean up.
+- It’s made in one pot for easy cleanup

 I don’t know about you, but I could eat soup all year long, even in the summer.
 And it’s weird because I like to say I run hot.
 Like, I’m usually always warm.
 But, offered a bowl of comforting soup and I’m all in!

-- Use a good quality can of tomatoes, preferably whole San Marzano tomatoes (squish them with your hands or blitz them with an immersion blender before adding to the pot).
+Use a good quality can of tomatoes, preferably whole San Marzano tomatoes (squish them with your hands or blitz them with an immersion blender before adding to the pot).